African trypanosomiasis: Funding

 For current funding statistics, human African trypanosomiasis is grouped with kinetoplastid infections.
 Kinetoplastids refer to a group of flagellate protozoa.
 Kinetoplastid infections include African sleeping sickness, Chagas' disease, and Leishmaniasis.
-All together, these three diseases accounted for 4.4 million disability adjusted life years (DALYs) and an additional 70,075 recorded deaths yearly.
+Altogether, these three diseases accounted for 4.4 million disability adjusted life years (DALYs) and an additional 70,075 recorded deaths yearly.
 For kinetoplastid infections, the total global research and development funding was approximately $136.3 million in 2012.
-Each of the three diseases, African sleeping sickness, Chagas' disease, and Leishmaniasis each received approximately a third of the funding, which was about $36.8 million US dollars, $38.7 million US dollars, and $31.7 million US dollars, respectively.
+Each of the three diseases, African sleeping sickness, Chagas' disease, and Leishmaniasis each received approximately a third of the funding, which was about US$36.8 million, US$38.7 million, and US $31.7 million, respectively.

 For sleeping sickness, funding was split into basic research, drug discovery, vaccines, and diagnostics.
-The greatest amount of funding was directed towards basic research of the disease; approximately $21.6 million US dollars was directed towards that effort.
+The greatest amount of funding was directed towards basic research of the disease; approximately US$21.6 million was directed towards that effort.
 As for therapeutic development, approximately $10.9 million was invested.

-The top funder for kinetoplastid infection research and development are public sources.
-About 62% of the funding comes from high-income countries while 9% comes from low- and middle-income countries.
-High-income countries' public funding is the largest contributor to the neglected disease research effort.
-However, in recent years, funding from high-income countries has been steadily decreasing; in 2007, high-income countries provided 67.5% of the total funding whereas, in 2012, high-income countries public funds only provided 60% of the total funding for kinetoplastid infections.
-This downwards trend leaves a gap for other funders, such as philanthropic foundations and private pharmaceutical companies to fill.
+The top funders for kinetoplastid infection research and development are public sources.
+About 62% of the funding comes from high-income countries, while 9% comes from low- and middle-income countries.
+High-income countries' public funding is the largest contributor to neglected disease research efforts.
+However, in recent years, funding from high-income countries has been steadily decreasing; in 2007, high-income countries provided 67.5% of the total funding, whereas, in 2012, high-income countries' public funds provided only 60% of the total funding for kinetoplastid infections.
+This downward trend leaves a gap for other funders, such as philanthropic foundations and private pharmaceutical companies, to fill.

-Much of the progress that has been made in African sleeping sickness and neglected disease research as a whole is a result of the other non-public funders.
+Much of the progress made in African sleeping sickness and neglected disease research as a whole is a result of the other non-public funders.
 One of these major sources of funding has come from foundations, which have increasingly become more committed to neglected disease drug discovery in the 21st century.
 In 2012, philanthropic sources provided 15.9% of the total funding.
-The Bill and Melinda Gates Foundation has been a leader in providing funding for neglected disease drug development.
-They have provided $444.1 million US dollars towards neglected disease research in 2012.
-To date, they have donated over $1.02 billion US dollars towards the neglected disease discovery efforts.
+The Bill and Melinda Gates Foundation has been a leader in providing funding for neglected diseases drug development.
+They have provided US$444.1 million towards neglected disease research in 2012.
+To date, they have donated over US$1.02 billion towards the neglected disease discovery efforts.